parallelbgls/Modbus.Net/Modbus.Net/Modbus.Net/README.md

 Shows the Hardware PLC or other types of machine and implement a high level send and receive api.

+###AddressFormater

+Format address from definite address to string.

+###AddressTranslator

+Translate address from string to definite address.

+###AddressCombiner

+Combine duplicated addresses to organized addresses, each organized addresses communicate once to a device.

 ###TaskManager

 The highest api that you can manage many PLC links and all links are async so there are no block in all connections.

 ##<a name="quick_start"></a> Quick Start.

 The fastest way you can write is to use TaskManager.
-TaskTest Project is a good example.
+TaskManager Project is a good example.

 ```C#